Mithgol/phido/README.md

 * PhiDo currently uses [HPT](http://husky.sourceforge.net/hpt.html)'s area configuration file as the description of echomail areas.

 * PhiDo does not currently create any lock files, not does it lock files in use.
-Users themselves have to prevent their echoprocessors (tossers) from running when PhiDo is active.
+Users themselves have to prevent their echoprocessors (tossers) or mail editors from running when PhiDo is active.

 ## Installing PhiDo